 But put down the coffee-scented lip balm and coffee-scented candle: you can do better!
 We’ve brewed up the perfect list of gifts for coffee snobs that they’ll actually use.
-These are the perfect items for your favorite coffee snob to take along when they travel, whether it’s a business trip, a camping excursion, or a weekend getaway.
+These are the perfect items for your favorite coffee lover to take along when they travel, whether it’s a business trip, a camping excursion, or a weekend getaway.

-So pour yourself a cup and settle in while we help you cross this difficult gift off your holiday shopping list.
+Pour yourself a cup and settle in while we help you cross this difficult gift off your holiday shopping list.

 Psst: Looking for more gifts to buy for your travel-loving friends and family – or just for you?
 Seriously, we don’t judge.
 That’s exactly what gift guides are for.
 We’ve got a few other gift guides to help you take care of your shopping this year: